 To get some ideas for your visit to Sydney start with Helen Yee of Grab Your Fork’s post on Top 10 Sydney Eats for Tourists although the list was written in 2009 it is still valid today.
-She also has some great tips on venturing out to some of Sydney’s best suburban foodie spots.
+She also has some great tips on venturing out to some of Sydney’s best local foodie spots.

 Vegetarians will find Tara’s blog vegeTARAian an excellent resource for uncovering some great dining options.
 Among the top picks for me Bodhi Yum Cha just behind Hyde Park and Alpha Greek in Castlereagh Street.

-Finally, after all that eating you might be looking for a drink and I don’t think anyone covers bars better than Jugernauts.
+Finally, after all that eating you might be looking for a drink, and I don’t think anyone covers bars better than Jugernauts.
 The blog is focussed on the city and inner suburbs and includes lots of cool small bars with great food.

 Also, my list of Sydney foodies on Instagram is worth a look.

 Newsflash – It’s not always warm and sunny here.
 Lots of travellers arrive with no warm clothes at all.
 Sydney offers the full four seasons – all at the mild end of the spectrum.
 Be prepared and check before you leave home.

 I think the Bureau of Meteorology (BOM) Sydney forecast is usually pretty accurate